 What is a community cat?

 According to the ASPCA, “Community Cat” is a term used to describe outdoor, unowned, free-roaming cats.
 These felines can be friendly or skittish, young or old, altered or unaltered.
 They may or may not have a caregiver.
-Marion and Polk Counties are home to community cats, and Willamette Humane Society serves as a resource for these felines, including free spay and neuter services.
+Marion and Polk Counties are home to community cats, and Oregon Humane Society Salem Campus serves as a resource for these felines, including free spay and neuter services.

 Here are additional resources for community cats:

 How do I help a community cat in my neighborhood?

-Many local resources, including Willamette Humane Society, offer a “TNR” program—a Trap, Neuter/Spay, and Return program.
+Many local resources, including Oregon Humane Society, offer a “TNR” program—a Trap, Neuter/Spay, and Return program.
 This program is available for both feral (wild) as well as stray and community cats.
 The “TNR” program is not available for any owned cats.
 Check out the collaborative video below for more information about how TNR programs work.
-Or call the WHS Spay and Neuter Clinic at 503-480-7729.
+Or call our Spay and Neuter Clinic at 503-480-7729.